-Consistent with 2.7.1, Responsibilities of Department Chairs, at least once each academic year and prior to the submission of annual self-assessments, department chairs will observe each of the fulltime faculty members in their departments who has been teaching at the college for fewer than six full academic years.
+Consistent with 2.7.1, Responsibilities of Department Chairs, at least once each academic year and prior to the submission of annual self-assessments, department chairs will observe each of the full-time faculty members in their departments who has been teaching at the college for fewer than six full academic years.
 The chairs may coordinate additional observations of these faculty or of any other members of their department.
 All observations must conform to the procedures outlined in section 3.7.
 Department Chair evaluations and any warranted observations are conducted by the Provost as outlined in 2.7.

-- 1. In the spring, at the request of the Provost, faculty members update their CVs, complete annual self-assessments, and provide a copy to their department chairs.
+1. In the spring, at the request of the Provost, faculty members update their CVs, complete annual self-assessments, and provide a copy to their department chairs.
 The self-assessments should address each of the three criteria referred to in Sections 3.5.1 through 3.5.3.
-Each faculty member also makes sure the department chair has access, upon request, to: all written materials from any previous evaluation, results of the global question on formal student evaluations as approved by the faculty, examples of written course syllabi, exams, and other written assignments. - 2.
-The department chair writes an evaluation of the faculty member which addresses each of the three criteria, with consideration given to the expectations of the faculty member's rank and appointment status.
+Each faculty member also makes sure the department chair has access, upon request, to: all written materials from any previous evaluation, global data from formal student evaluations as approved by the faculty (i.e., prior to Fall 2019 question #40 on SIR; Fall 2019 forward, the IDEA raw average of the combined summative questions), examples of written course syllabi, exams, and other written assignments.
+[Approved by the Board of Trustees, January 2021]

-- 3. A copy of the department chair's evaluation is given to the faculty member.
+- 2. The department chair writes an evaluation of the faculty member which addresses each of the three criteria, with consideration given to the expectations of the faculty member's rank and appointment status. - 3.
+A copy of the department chair's evaluation is given to the faculty member.
 The department chair and faculty member subsequently discuss the evaluation and may agree to make changes.
 Both individuals sign the final evaluation indicating that a discussion has taken place. - 4.
 The faculty member may prepare a written response to the department chair's evaluation.
 Copies of the evaluation and any response are submitted to the Provost and placed in the personnel file. - 5.
 The Provost meets with the department chair to discuss each faculty member's performance, with consideration given to the expectations of the faculty member's rank and appointment status, and any recommendations concerning salary and/or employment status. - 6.
 The Provost prepares salary and re-appointment recommendations and submits them to the President. - 7.
 The President determines salary increases and issues letters of salary and employment status if under review.